jaredlawson/jaredlawson.github.io/_projects/compliance_continuum_wires.md

 related_publications: true
 ---

-In this work, we explore kinematic and compliance properties of wire-actuated continuum wrists.
+In {% cite shihora2025use %}, we explore kinematic and compliance properties of wire-actuated continuum wrists.
 The main contribution of this work, led by [Dr. Neel Shihora](https://neelshihora.github.io/), was to explicitly define tension-transition zones for these devices and to explore the comparative performance of 3-wire vs. 4-wire designs.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/continuum_segment_nomenclature.pdf" title="example image" class="img-fluid rounded z-depth-1" %}